 Studies have shown that 37% of customers with complaints are satisfied if they receive a refund or discount.
 When that same company also includes an apology, that number becomes 74% – a huge leap.

-Hire customer service employees that reflect your good name
+Hire a retail customer service employee that reflects your good name

 Customer support representatives are at the forefront of the company.
 They play a vital role in keeping the business running.
 A failure to find empathic, speedy, switched on employees can be detrimental in both the short and long term.

 Select the best candidates at interview with care.
+Hire a retail customer service employee that will give your business a good name.
 A strong team member can potentially boost revenue, improve customer satisfaction, and drive your business to new and exciting places.

 Glance visual engagement for customer service